ajoyg/nosql-challenge/README.md

 ### Part 2: Update the database
 1. The script in the notebook updates the database with a new halal restaurant- "Penang Flavours" just openned in Greenwich, this restaurant is included in the analysis.
-2. The script also updates fields like Business Type ID and covverts other fields to decimals and integers for further analysis.
+2. The script also updates fields like Business Type ID and converts other fields to decimals and integers for further analysis.

 ### Part 3: Exploratory Analysis
 The Jupyter notebook No_SQLanalysis.ipynb analyzes the following-